eleqtrizit/Chess-Arena-for-Python-Client/README.md

 Naive and easy-to-read [my_strategy.py](chess_arena_client/my_strategy.py) can be found here.
 Or view the working, more complex strategy found in [strategy.py](chess_arena_client/strategy.py)

+That's it!
+The Chess Arena client handles all networking, game management, and board synchronization.

+**Note:** If you don't specify `--strategy`, the client will use the default built-in strategy from `strategy.py`.

 <br>

 ## Debugging with VSCode/Cursor